xinlet/LRPS/README.md

-# A Multi-response linear regression estimation based on low-rank pre-smoothing
+# A Multi-response Linear Regression Estimation Based on Low-rank Pre-smoothing

 ## Description